Getty Images/iStockphoto

 If there's a human at the end of the process to check outputs, organizations can better ensure actions taken will have their intended results, and some potentially damaging actions can be avoided.

-If there's a person to make sure a declined or accepted mortgage application should be rejected or approved, it will benefit their organization's bottom line.
+If there's a person to make sure a mortgage application should be rejected or approved, it will benefit their organization's bottom line.
 The approved mortgage will result in profits, as well as avoid the serious consequences of mistakenly declining someone's application based on biased data, while the declined mortgage will avoid potential losses related to a default.

 If there's a healthcare worker to check whether a patient is allergic to a recommended medication or that medication might interact badly with another medication the patient is taking, it could save a life.

 The AI models and applications, fueled by data, can be left to do their work.
 They can automate repetitive processes, generate code to develop applications, write summaries and documentation, respond to user questions in natural language and so on.
-They're good at those tasks, when informed by good quality data.
+They're good at those tasks, when informed by good-quality data.

 But they're not perfect, even when the data used to train them is as good as possible.